California’s 20-Year Collection Rule Explained

 Frequently Asked Questions

-Can the 20-year clock be extended?
+Can the 20-year period be extended?

-What happens when the 20-year period ends?
+How do I know when my 20-year period ends?

 📣 About the Author